Travel and Tourism courses

 This Level 3 Travel and Tourism course allows you to study the industry in depth.
 You’ll learn about global destinations, current industry issues, and business and marketing in the tourism, cruise, event and conference industries.

-You’ll develop research, creative, problem-solving, teamwork and interpersonal skills, and increase your industry knowledge by visiting various destinations in the UK and overseas.
+You’ll develop research, creative, problem-solving, teamwork and interpersonal skills, and increase your industry knowledge by visiting various destinations in the UK and possibly overseas.

 Local travel agencies have contributed to designing the course and will set you a number of challenges to increase your work-related skills.